If you’re new to the neighborhood,

 exposed to some of Pennsylvania’s finest flora, fauna, waterfalls,

-Morrisville.
-Here, visitors can enjoy soccer fields, baseball
+popular parks near Morrisville.
+Here, visitors can enjoy soccer

-picnic areas, and plenty of open space to have fun.
-Pet owners with
+equipment, picnic areas, and plenty of open space to have fun.
+Pet

-canine friends are welcome to bring their dogs to the park as well,
+owners with canine friends are welcome to bring their dogs to the

-under the condition that the pet remains leashed.
+park as well, under the condition that the pet remains

 In 2010, the local government announced development of the Morrisville Riverfront Preserve, an 8.8 acre naturalized riparian preserve along the Delaware waterfront.
 Today, the preserve is a quiet place of nature for kayakers, hikers, bird watchers, and fishermen.
 As an added bonus, riverfront restoration has improved land, water, and air quality, as well as provided improved floodplain function.
 In addition to improving the local environment, the preserve provides the opportunity for public education regarding the value of natural waterfront habitats.